OWASP/NINJA-PingU/README.md

 NINJA PingU
 ===========
 "NINJA-PingU Is Not Just a Ping Utility" is a free open-source high performance network scanner framework and services discoverage tool for large scale analyses aimed at allowing fast and easy plugin development for security researchers.

-Requeriments
+Requirements
 ============

  - Compiler
  - Linux box.
-Will not work niether on *BSD or Windows OS.
+Will not work neither on *BSD or Windows OS.
  - Hands and a Brain